Bordeaux- Château Paloumey, Le Saint Julien & Château Mouton Rothschild

-This small winery has had a long history in the Medoc region however it wasn't all wonderful.
-Back in the 1950's the original owners abandoned the vineyard due to rising costs and it wasn't until 1990 when it was purchased by the Cazeneuve family that it became a fully functioning winery once again.
+This small winery has a long history in the Médoc region however it wasn't all wonderful.
+In the 1950's the original owners abandoned the vineyard, due to rising costs and it wasn't until 1990 when it was purchased by the Cazeneuve family, that it became a fully functioning winery once again.

-We had a chance to tour both the vineyard and the barrel room then finish with a tasting of wine from both their vineyard and a few others in the area.
+We had a chance to tour both the vineyard and the barrel room, then finish with a tasting of wine from their vineyard and a few others in the area.

-After Paloumey is was time for lunch at Le Saint Julian, a countryside restaurant with a beautiful outdoor area overlooking some large vegetable gardens out front.
-Chef Claude Broussard greeted us at the entrance when we arrived, his warm smile and boisterous energy was reason enough to visit alone.
+After Paloumey is was time for lunch at Le Saint Julian, a countryside restaurant with a beautiful outdoor area overlooking some large vegetable gardens.
+Chef Claude Broussard greeted us at the entrance; his warm smile and boisterous energy was reason enough to visit.
 Of course his food was also amazing.

 Sea Bass Ravioli in a saffron cream sauce, absolutely my favorite course of the day.